linux-kdevops/kdevops/docs/kernel-ci/kernel-ci-steady-state-goal.md

 ## Steady state test goal for ftsests

-Experience with fstests on kdevops shows that on average it takes about 5 days to run 100 fstest tests, regardless of the filesytem we support, whether that is for btrfs, xfs or ext4.
-We want to fix an issue before a kernel is released and since achieving multiple steady state test goals are commulative, getting a report about once a week for failures seems sensible.
-We therefore currently recommend a steady state goal of 100 for fstests, and this would represent running fstests successfully on one system for one filesystem 100 times.
-The actual confidence in this baseline ends up being the cumulative number of times we can accomplish this steady state over a slew of dedicated kernel-ci systems.
+fstests already leverage its own solution for running tests which may be flaky, it supports soak duration time limit which defines the amount of time any test which supports soak duration should spin running itself on the test.
+Not all tests support soak duration.

+By default we use a steady state of 1, meaning only 1 loop running fstests.
+To create higher confidence in a test you may want consider just using a higher soak duration.

 ## Steady state test goal for blktests

-About 100 test can complete with blktests in about 1 day, and so the steady state test goal for blktests is currently set to 100.
-If we wanted to match the timing with fstests we would use a steady state of 500, so that it also takes 5 days to achieve steady state.
-We currently ended up deciding to recommend to use a steady state goal of 100 instead of 500 for blktets since we can have new linux-next release as often as once a day even though a full kernel is released about every two months.
-Lowering the steady state in this case allows us to try to do an upgrade to the latest KOTD more regularly, and therefore spot regressions more easily on the block layer.
-This of course however means getting reports daily about results though.
+blktests lacks the concept of soak duration so a steady state of 100 for example can be used, that'll complete within 1-2 days.

 ## Updating a kernel on the kernel-ci loop

-Continous integration means we should be testing continously test.
+Continuous integration means we should be testing continuously.
 There are different ways to do this.
-One way is to for example target a set of tests based on codepaths modified.
+One way is to for example target a set of tests based on code paths modified.
 Another is trigger all tests based on any new kernel released.
+Yet another is to test based on patches posted.

-To start off a kernel-ci system can start by running tests continously and update the kernel after each steady state goal is reached.
+To start off a kernel-ci system can start by running tests continuously and update the kernel after each steady state goal is reached.
 This means that if no new kernel is released by the time we achieve our steady state test goal, we simply will augment the confidence in our baseline for the last kernel